Allington Pippin

 Of unknown origin, this is a good choice if you want a late variety: petunia-purple fruit that are firm, juicy and quite sweet.
 Vigorous upright growth, so allow plenty of space.
 Late-flowering, so tends to miss the spring frosts.

-Dual Purpose.
 Pick October.
 Self-fertile.
 Use October.

 Lost to vandalism, replaced, and the replacement stolen.